fuerve/whiteboard/README.md

 The following algorithms will then be implemented, atop the above structures where necessary:
 * Binary search through a list. - COMPLETE
 * Dynamic programming (http://codercareer.blogspot.com/p/dynamic-interview-questions.html).
-* Preorder and postorder traversal of a tree.
+* Preorder and postorder traversal of a tree. - COMPLETE
 * Topological sorting of a directed, acyclic graph.
 * Union-find.
 * Bloom filter.